 Websites need to look good.
 It is your most important online marketing asset.
 Your clients and potential customers are looking you up online.
 Will your website look professional or will it be clunky?

 Design is an important element of websites.
-Many templates will give you a head start in creating a good looking website, but the final decisions about what photos you use, how big they are, what colours you blend together and how to divide one section or part of a page to another is with you.
+Many templates will give you a head start in creating a good looking website, but the final decisions about what photos you use, how big they are, what colours you blend together and how to divide one section or part of a page with another is with you.
 Do you have a good eye for how things look?